 Yes, upon admission, staff should be advised of your preferred language.
-Interpreters in the following languages are available: Vietnamese, Cambodian, Mandarin, Polish, Greek, Serbian, Croatian, Spanish, Italian, Portuguese, Cantonese, French, Chiu Chow, Arabic and Turkish.
+Interpreters are available in the following languages: Vietnamese, Cambodian, Mandarin, Polish, Greek, Serbian, Croatian, Spanish, Italian, Portuguese, Cantonese, French, Chiu Chow, Arabic and Turkish.

 Can I have a family member to stay with me overnight?

-depending on the ward, different rules and arrangements apply.
-Please contact the ward of the patient for further information
+Different rules and arrangements apply depending on the ward.
+Please contact the ward of the patient for further information.

 Can I use my mobile phone whilst staying or visiting Monash Health?

 We recommend you turn off your phone as you enter our facilities.
 A number of our machines are sensitive to mobile phones.

 How do I make an appointment with a specialist?

 Appointments should be directed to the department in which your specialist works or through their consultation rooms.

 Our switchboard [03 9594 6666] can assist and direct your call to your specialist or appropriate area.